UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 In order to fully explore a dataset with identification and quantification of immune-related signals we suggest to over decompose the data matrix.

-We recommand to use for this purpose MATLAB implementation of the algorithm (see [vignette: Running fastICA with icasso stabilisation](Icasso.html))
+We recommend to use for this purpose MATLAB implementation of the algorithm (see [vignette: Running fastICA with icasso stabilisation](Icasso.html))

 One can run it like this on BEK complete data (WARNING: requires MATLAB and take a few minutes):